-In opposition to Asura is Yajur, seen variously as the embodiment of all obstacles on the World Wheel, the incarnation of the illusory and the flesh, and the single force which could sunder the Wheel and end time.
+In opposition to Asura is Yajur, a god whose worship is long forbidden in Vendhya.
+Yajur is seen variously as the embodiment of all obstacles on the World Wheel, the incarnation of the illusory and the flesh, and the single force which could sunder the Wheel and end time.
 Cults to the god practice secretly in Ayodhya, Peshkhauri, and remote jungle agras.
 Asurans practice openly in Vendhya, but most form cults in the West where they are distrusted and accused of hideous crimes and rituals.